demianblogan/Game_3-The_Simplest_Tetris/README.md

 Escape      -> Close the game<br />

 ## **How to play?**<br />
-The game starts right after you lunch it.
+The game starts right after you launch it.
 You get a random tetramino, and must place it at the bottom of the grid.
 After you place it, the next random tetramino appears.
 You must build a row of them to destroy it and get points for this.
 If you build a tower of tetraminos that touches the top of the grid - you lose.
 You go to the next level every 10 completed rows.
 The more level you have - the more points you get from completed rows.